SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow/README.md

   --values ard-values.yaml
 ```

-When enabled, for access to the notebook server refer to the instructions provided by the chart once the deployment is initiated.
+If enabled, for access to the notebook server refer to the instructions provided by the chart once the deployment is initiated.
 If you need to access this information at a later time, you can issue:

 ```bash
 helm status $RELEASEARD